project-sunbird/sunbird.org-docs/developer-docs/server-installation/ekstep_keys.md

 ### Generate JWT With Bash

-Authtoken can be generated using the bash script also, for more details refer [blog](https://willhaley.com/blog/generate-jwt-with-bash/)
+You can also generate the Authtoken using the bash script.
+For details refer [Generate JWT with bash](https://willhaley.com/blog/generate-jwt-with-bash/)

 ## Prerequisites